TGL

 The decision log · task ownership · policy documentation

 Document scope rule: Client or project-specific docs → client's Google Drive folder.
-Technical specs and standards that apply across all work → wiki.
-If in doubt, ask: does this apply to one client/project, or to TGL generally?
+Technical specs that apply across all work → wiki.
+Board and investor materials → dedicated Drive folder, CEO-owned.
+If in doubt: does this apply to one client/project, or to TGL generally?

-Required fields — every decision log entry needs these
+Internal · every decision log entry needs these fields

 Title required